 John 14:23,24; "If

-anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.
+anyone loves me, he will keep my word; and my Father will love him, and we will come to him and make our home with him.

-He who does not love Me does not keep My words, and the word which you hear is not Mine, but the Father's who sent Me."
+He who does not love me does not keep my words, and the word which you hear is not mine, but the Father's who sent me."

 Jesus gave hundreds of teachings,

 and each has important lessons in our discipleship to Him.
-We are counciled to not to be hearers only, but doers of His word.
+We are counciled to not to be hearers only, but among those

 In Micah 6:7,8 we are told:

 "Will the LORD be pleased with

 Ten thousand rivers of oil?